MiaTothova/PP4/README.md

 10. As an admin, I want to see all booking reservations in my admin panel to manage them accordingly.
 11. As a user/regular customer I want to be able to make/ access my booking through my phone or tablet for convenience.

+### Wireframes

+## Agile Methodology
+The development of The Knife and Fork Steakhouse was managed using the Agile Methodology, with an emphasis on incremental progress and flexible planning.
+I used GitHub Issues to document all User Stories, each containing clear Acceptance Criteria and a list of tasks to complete.

+As I progressed through the project, some of the tasks and acceptance criteria were adjusted to better reflect the technical requirements and the reality of implementation.
+This was especially important in the early stages, as I was still learning how to approach problems using Django and Agile principles together.

+To help prioritize features, I applied the MoSCoW Method:
+* Must Have: Core features such as booking creation, user authentication, and viewing bookings.
+* Should Have: Useful features like editing and deleting bookings.
+* Could Have: Additional improvements such as styling tweaks and user notifications.
+* SWon’t Have: Optional features like email confirmations were left in the Backlog for future iterations.

+Although I didn’t work in fixed sprints, I used a Kanban-style board to manage my workflow.
+It was highly motivating to move tasks from "To Do" to "Done", and it helped me keep track of progress throughout the project.

+This was my first time applying Agile methodology to a Django project, and I found it incredibly helpful.
+It provided structure, improved time management, and gave me a clear sense of direction from start to finish.